-Here are some of the things the parish promises to help you with while you are preparing for Confirmation:
+Here are some things the parish promises to help you with while you are preparing for Confirmation:

-- developing a closer relationship with God-the Father, the Son, and the Holy Spirit - becoming more familiar with the presence and action of the Holy Spirit in your life - gaining a stronger sense of belonging to the Church your parish as well as the worldwide or universal Church - developing greater capability to serve others and contribute to the Church's mission
+- developing a closer relationship with God-the Father, the Son, and the Holy Spirit - becoming more familiar with the presence and action of the Holy Spirit in your life - gaining a stronger sense of belonging to the Church-your parish as well as the worldwide or universal Church - developing a greater capability to serve others and contribute to the Church's mission

-Be assured that members of your parish will also be praying for you.
+Be assured that members of your parish will also be praying for you and providing examples of what it means to be a community of disciples of Jesus Christ.

 The Church stands with you as you prepare for Confirmation.
-Members of your parish will help you along the way.
-What might fellow parishioners do for you?
+How might members of your parish help you along the way?